-Your grip should be loose-ish but you need to have enough of a grip on the handle so that the pickleball paddle isn’t falling out of your hands
+- Your should have a loose grip but you need to have enough of a grip on the handle so that the pickleball paddle isn’t falling out of your hands

 When to use the continental grip

-The continental grip is a good grip for hitting a forehand or backhand, dinking or smashing the ball because it doesn’t require you to change the position of your hand.
+The continental grip is a good grip for hitting forehand or backhand shots, dinking, or smashing the ball because it doesn’t require you to change the position of your hand.

 You just need to slightly adjust the angle of how you are holding the paddle.